Home Compare BUCN.SW vs IVG.MI

 Bucher Industries vs Iveco Group N.V.: Which Stock Looks Stronger in 2026?

 Bucher Industries holds the cleaner structural position, with the lead spread across valuation and profitability.
-Iveco still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Iveco does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is currently leaning toward Iveco, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Bucher Industries, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 The lead is spread across valuation and profitability, rather than sitting in one isolated gap.
-Bucher Industries AG leads by 27 points on the overall comparison score.
+The overall score gap is 39 points in favour of Bucher Industries AG.

 Trajectory Similarity